AdQuick raises $1.1M to bring online tools to outdoor advertising

 The startup is announcing that it has raised $1.1 million in seed funding from Initialized Capital (founded by former Y Combinator partners Gerry Tan and Alexis Ohanian), VTF Capital (founded by Tony Hsieh of Zappos) and Haystack Ventures.

-AdQuick founder Matthew O’Connor said he’d run into the lllboard ad world repeatedly while he previously working at startups including Instacart.
+AdQuick founder Matthew O’Connor said he ran into the billboard ad world repeatedly while working at startups including Instacart.
 Each time, he found himself “perplexed at why it’s so hard to find and buy outdoor advertising.”

 He said it’s buying process that’s still dominated email, spreadsheets, and PowerPoint presentations, and where ad-buyers rarely get a clear sense of what all their options are — or whether their campaigns are actually paying off.